lreis2415/AutoFuzSlpPos/doc/docstring/index.rst

 Welcome to AutoFuzSlpPos
 ========================

-Latest update: Dec.
-20, 2017
+Latest update: Jan.
+23, 2019

-AutoFuzSlpPos (short for "**Automated Fuzzy Slope Position**") is developed by PhD candidate Liang-Jun Zhu and **Prof.** Cheng-Zhi Qin in Lreis, IGSNRR, CAS, China.
+AutoFuzSlpPos (short for "**Automated Fuzzy Slope Position**") is developed by Dr. Liang-Jun Zhu and Prof. Cheng-Zhi Qin in Lreis, IGSNRR, CAS, China.